Certain foods that are safe for humans can be harmful to dogs.

 - Macadamia nuts.
 These contain an unknown toxin that can cause weakness, muscle tremors, and vomiting in dogs.
 Because of their high fat content, macadamia nuts can also lead to pancreatitis, or an inflamed pancreas (

-- Apples, apricots, cherries, peaches and plums: Their seeds or pits contain cyanide, which is poisonous.
-Eating them can lead to some pretty serious side effects, including digestive problems (28).
+- Apples, apricots, cherries, peaches, and plums.
+Their seeds or pits contain cyanide, which is poisonous.
+Eating them can lead to some pretty serious side effects, including digestive problems (31).

-Onions, garlic, chives, dairy products, macadamia nuts and fruits with pits may also be harmful to your dog.
+Onions, garlic, chives, macadamia nuts, and fruits with pits may also be harmful to your dog.

 The best way to ensure your dog doesn’t eat anything harmful is to keep these foods out of reach.

-To minimize the risk, make sure that you don’t leave these foods on countertops or tables, in purses or other places where your dog could access them.
+To minimize the risk, make sure you don’t leave these foods on countertops or tables, in purses, or in other places where your dog could access them.

 If you know your dog has ingested something toxic, consult your veterinarian immediately or call the pet poison hotline.
 Even if the amount they ingested seems less than the toxic dose listed above, it is best to call to get professional recommendations for how to care for your pet.

-Treatment will vary depending upon your dog’s symptoms and the type of food they was exposed to.
+Treatment will vary depending on your dog’s symptoms and the type of food they were exposed to.

 You should never treat or medicate a dog unless a licensed veterinarian advises you to do so.

 If your dog has consumed something toxic, consult your veterinarian or call the pet poison hotline.

-Certain foods that are safe for humans can be very harmful to dogs, such as the seven listed here.
+Certain foods that are safe for humans, including the seven listed here, can be very harmful to dogs.

 The best way to avoid food poisoning in dogs is to feed them only dog food and keep human foods out of reach.